rae83/autocomplete-server/README.md

 ---
 - One way to improve the autocomplete server is to give topic-specific suggestions.
 How would you design an auto-categorization server?
 It should take a list of messages and return a TopicId.
 (Assume that every conversation in the training set has a TopicId).

-Supervised classification problem...
+There are a few ways you could go about this problem.
+One way is to treat it as a topic modeling problem, another is to treat it as a supervised-learning, classification problem.
+Since you have a training set of labeled data, I will opt for the classification approach.
+The server would receive a list of sentences, vectorize each sentence at the word level (e.g. using a pretrained embedding model like Word2Vec), and run a classification model on sequences of vectors.
+Since you are returning a TopicId for the list, each message in the list could be processed independently (e.g. fed through a model with softmax scores as the output), the outputs could be pooled / added and then again taken as a softmax distribution, and the highest probability TopicId can be assigned to the list.

 ---
 - How would you evaluate if your auto-categorization server is good?

-Confusion matrix...
+To assess the performance of the model that the auto-categorization server uses, you can look at the confusion matrix of training and test output.

-Outside of classification performance, since this is a user-facing it is important to consider *what kind of errors* the model makes.
+Similar to my response for the first questions, it is important to consider dimensions alongside model performance, such as speed and value to the user.
+Further, since this is a user-facing, it is also important to consider *what kind of errors* the model makes.

 ---
 - Processing hundreds of millions of conversations for your autocomplete and auto-categorize models could take a very long time.
 How could you distribute the processing across multiple machines?